UAIbot/UAIbot.github.io/docs/User_Guide/UAIbotPy_quickstart.md

 Note that even with an empty scenario you can already click and drag the simulation to move in space or zoom with the scroll wheel.

 Now let's take some time to analyze the code above.
 First, we import UAIbot as a Python package.
 Then, we instantiate the simulation using the `UAIbot.Simulation()` class.
-Finally, we run de simulation with the `UAIbot.Simulation.run()` method.
+Finally, we run the simulation with the `UAIbot.Simulation.run()` method.

 ## Adding objects to the simulation